Prewriting with colors can help with writing!

 What the hand does, the mind remembers.
 Maria Montessori

-This activity has so many important key concepts:
+This color activity has so many critical vital concepts.

 Left to right progression